-Spotify is continuing their path to iterating and innovating the future formats of audio with a new extension of their app "Spotify Greenroom".
+Spotify is continuing its path to iterating and innovating the future formats of audio with a new extension of their app "Spotify Greenroom".
 Similar to Clubhouse, the social audio app operates as a platform for live conversations through channels called "rooms".
-Each room has a host, speakers and listeners.
-Greenroom offers its unique touch, with their chat and recording features, giving users the chance to chat to each other while a conversation is on-going and to record the conversations when hosting a room to be uploaded to a podcast.
+Each room has a host, speakers, and listeners.
+Greenroom offers its unique touch, with its chat and recording features, giving users the chance to chat with each other while a conversation is ongoing and to record the conversations when hosting a room to be uploaded to a podcast.

-Spotify has been working towards setting their foot into the social audio space for a while now.
-So it comes to no surprise that after acquiring Betty Labs back in March, Spotify revamped Locker Room, which was originally focused on sport teams, to Greenroom to “reflect its more inclusive focus."
+Spotify has been working towards setting its foot into the social audio space for a while now.
+So it comes to no surprise that after acquiring Betty Labs back in March, Spotify revamped Locker Room, which was originally focused on sports teams, to Greenroom to “reflect its more inclusive focus."

-Here's everything you need to know from sign up to growing your account on Spotify Greenroom.
+Here's everything you need to know from signing up to growing your account on Spotify Greenroom.

 The rooms on Greenroom provide similar benefits as Clubhouse, with a focus on networking and impromptu discussions on different topics or current events.
 A bigger difference between the two is the gem feature on Greenroom.

-Clubhouse user ranking is very set on the amount of followers a user has, that will open up more rooms, groups and opportunities on the platform.
+Clubhouse user ranking is very set on the number of followers a user has, which will open up more rooms, groups, and opportunities on the platform.
 But on Greenroom, followers don't count.
-Instead, listeners can applaud people using so called "gems".
-You can grant anyone gems in a room by double clicking on their profile icon and those gems will later show up on in your home profile page.
+Instead, listeners can applaud people using so-called "gems".
+You can grant anyone gems in a room by double clicking on their profile icon and those gems will later show up on your home profile page.
 It is still undecided if there will be a monetary value to the gems, but that seems like the next step.